kibook/s1kd-tools/tools/s1kd-instance/README.md

 -9, --prune
 Remove only invalid parts of applicability annotations.

+-0, --print-non-applic
+Print the file names of objects which are not applicable, and therefore no instance for them will be created.
+Since this would only have an effect in the -w (--whole-objects) mode, that option is implied.

 -@, --update-instances
 Rather than source objects, the objects specified are existing instances